 - Cruise ship worker

 If you are interested in finding out more about working your way around the world, start by doing a search for “working holidays” and “working holiday visas” for a specific country and don’t forget to check out that countries website to learn about visa requirements.
-Here is an example on the Australian website.
+Here is the working holiday visa page information for France.

 10- Teach English Overseas